spryker/spryker-docs/docs/marketplace/dev/glue-api-guides/202108.0/guest-carts/managing-guest-carts.md

 Guest carts are anonymous as they are not related to any user.
 If a user registers or logs in, the guest cart is automatically assigned to their account.

-To assign a guest cart to a customer, i.e., merge the carts, include the unique identifier associated with the customer in the *X-Anonymous-Customer-Unique-Id* header of the authentication request if it is an existing customer, or request to create a customer account if it is a new one.
+To assign a guest cart to a customer, that is, merge the carts, include the unique identifier associated with the customer in the *X-Anonymous-Customer-Unique-Id* header of the authentication request if it is an existing customer, or request to create a customer account if it is a new one.

 Upon login, the behavior depends on whether your project is a single cart or [multiple cart](/docs/scos/user/features/{{page.version}}/multiple-carts-feature-overview.html) environment: